vinfreecs/genga/Documentation.md

  * amin, amax, emin and emax are the specified boundaries for the aeCount box, see [here](#markdown-header-aelimits) for more details.
 At a collision, the same rules as for the index are applied to these values.
  * aecount is the number of time steps since the last coordinate output time in which the particles semi major axis and eccentricity where in the aecount box limits.
 See [here](#markdown-header-aelimits) for more details.
  * aecountT is the integrated value of all previous aecount values.
- * enccountT is the number of time steps since the simulation start in which the particle was in a close encounter with an other (massive) particle.
+ * enccountT is the number of time steps since the simulation start in which the particle was in a close encounter with another (massive) particle.
  * test can be used for some individual values

 ### FormatS = 1, FormatT = 0 FormatP = 1: Out<name>.dat